niteshapte/ollama-async-wrapper-spring-boot-webflux/README.md

 ## Requirements

-- Java 11 or higher
+- Java 21.
+But it will work for Java 8 and higher
+- Spring Boot 3.3.1.
+But it will work with previous versions as well
 - Maven or Gradle
 - Ollama service running locally on port 11434